 Chocolate Cheesecake Cookies

-I loved my pumpkin cheesecake cookies so much I decided to make a chocolate version!
+I loved my pumpkin cheesecake cookies so much that I decided to make a chocolate version!
 These chocolate cheesecake cookies are just as delicious.

 Chocolate Cheesecake Cookie Ingredients & Substitutions